VladilenK/m365-PowerShell/README.md

 to administer and support Microsoft 365 SharePoint

-use responsibly, on your oun risk
+use responsibly, on your own risk

 you should review scipt and understand it very well before running it